martincarstenbach/javascript-blogposts/timeout-polyfill/readme.md

 This little project demonstrates the creation and use of polyfills for `setTimeout()`, `clearTimeout()`, `setInterval()`, and `clearInterval()`.
 This is not a perfect solution though!

+> [!IMPORTANT]
-Most JavaScript runtimes typically have 2 separate task queues.
+> Most JavaScript runtimes typically have 2 separate task queues.
 The _microtask_ queue is used to execute promise reactions.
 There's another one, referred to as the _task queue_ that's mostly used for I/O related work.
 Timers are usually part of the task queue, meaning that if you schedule a task it will run _after_ all scheduled micro tasks.
 The polyfill introduced in this article does not behave that way which may break some packages that rely on this principle for event dispatching.

-Please refer to the blog post for more details.
+Please refer [to the blog post](https://martincarstenbach.com/2025/05/22/multilingual-engine-polyfill-timeouts-and-intervals/) for more details.